9p4/grav-plugin-staticmath/README.md

 ## Credits

-Much thanks to [KaTeX](https://katex.org) for rendering the math, the [Grav MathJax Plugin](https://github.com/Sommerregen/grav-plugin-mathjax) for giving me a base to build off of, and the [Grav ZMarkdown Plugin](https://github.com/AmauryCarrade/grav-plugin-zmarkdown-engine) to give me pointers for how to do networking in PHP.
+Much thanks to [Temml](https://temml.org) for rendering the math, the [Grav MathJax Plugin](https://github.com/Sommerregen/grav-plugin-mathjax) for giving me a base to build off of, and the [Grav ZMarkdown Plugin](https://github.com/AmauryCarrade/grav-plugin-zmarkdown-engine) to give me pointers for how to do networking in PHP.

+The Latin Modern Math WOFF2 file is from [the MathFonts](https://github.com/fred-wang/MathFonts) repository, under the [MPL2.0 license](https://mozilla.org/MPL/2.0) license.